 Obviously, the haphazard way in which Kashmir was split made religious considerations impossible, so the Line of Control bears no relation to the religious demographics of the state.
 Below is what the former princely state looks like today religiously.
 I used this map as a template.
 One quick administrative note: the border between China and India in the maps is different, but that might reflect genuine uncertainty on the part of the British as to where exactly the border fell (see the 1962 War for more detail).

-The Hindu minorities in what is now Pakistani Kashmir are gone, and the south may be a bit more Hindu.
+The Hindu minorities in what is now Pakistani Kashmir are gone, and the south is more Hindu.
 Overall, unlike in Punjab and Bengal, Partition did not have a big influence on the religious makeup of Kashmir.
 Perhaps the fact that the border was never open for immigration stopped people from moving, or the overwhelmingly Muslim nature of the Valley prevented the population from leaving.
 The Valley did have an economically influential Hindu minority known as the Kashmiri Pandits, most of whom have been forced to flee since the late 1980s, but Muslims have always made up made up at least 90% of the population in this critical central region.
 Finally, perhaps the fact that the Pakistan movement never caught on in Kashmir contributed to a reluctance to leave everything behind and move to Pakistan.

 This last point is important in understanding Kashmir.
 The Kashmiris do not want to join Pakistan.
 They never have and probably never will.
 That doesn’t mean that they like the Indian presence in the Valley either (India has as many soldiers in Kashmir as the United States had in Vietnam).
 If given a choice, which won’t happen, the Kashmiris would choose independence.
 In a 2010 poll, 66% in Indian Kashmir said they would chose independence, while a whopping 6% favored a merger with Pakistan.
 India tacitly acknowledges that it is holding Kashmir against its will, but Pakistani politicians frequently make tear-jerking statements in support of their “brothers” in Kashmir and call for a referendum and self-determination for Kashmir.
 Don’t be fooled.
 Pakistan holds one third of Kashmir.
 Why not lead the way and hold a referendum?
 Well, a different 2010 poll put support for independence on the Pakistan side of Kashmir at 44%.
 Obviously, they think that a referendum would be too close to risk.
 Both sides have run roughshod over the Kashmiris at every turn.